Keyfactor/godaddy-cagateway/README.md

 ##### Step 8 - Add the GoDaddy Products (Templates) to Keyfactor Command
-For each of the three templates (GoDaddyDVSSL, GoDaddyDVWildcardSSL, and GoDaddyUCCDVSSL) configured in Step 4 in the AnyGatewayConfig.json file, create a corresponding template in Keyfactor Command.  **nOTE:** The Template Short Name of each **must** exactly match the corresponding labels set up in the AnyGatewayConfig.json file.
+For each of the three templates (GoDaddyDVSSL, GoDaddyDVWildcardSSL, and GoDaddyUCCDVSSL) configured in Step 4 in the AnyGatewayConfig.json file, create a corresponding template in Keyfactor Command.  **NOTE:** The Template Short Name of each **must** exactly match the corresponding labels set up in the AnyGatewayConfig.json file.

 ##### Step 9 - Add Custom Enrollment Fields